nielswitte/OpenSim-CMS/api/README.md

 ```

 Example of the output will be similar to the request of a single presentation, only in a list form.
+Cache information is left out in the list view.

 ```json
 {